DefineTal/T1A3-Terminal_Application/readme.md

 The 'stand' feature allows the user the user to sit on their value and cards, but also prohibits them making any further actions within the hand.
 This feature gives the user an extra layer of strategy when playing, as they can decide to sit on some values and hope the dealer cant beat it and bust rather then just hit and bust themselves.
 This feature can be used when the player is asked to 'hit', 'stand' or 'surrender', and can be called upon when typing 'stand' into the prompt.

 ### Surrender
 The 'surrender' feature allows user to surrender on the first action of a hand.
-This feature is used when users believe they have been dealt an incrdibly bad hand or the dealer an incredibly good hand.
-It allows users to purposly 'lose' the round to get half of their betted chips back.
-If user trys to surrender on rounds apart from the first  it will check for how many cards in hand and raise a custom error if the user has more then 2 cards.
+This feature is used when users believe they have been dealt an incredibly bad hand or the dealer an incredibly good hand.
+It allows users to purposely 'lose' the round to get half of their betted chips back.
+If user tries to surrender on rounds apart from the first  it will check for how many cards in hand and raise a custom error if the user has more then 2 cards.

 #### Surrender block:
 ```python